-- Keep learning fun and engaging - Don't work for too long little and often works best - Keep maths practical and hands on less worksheets and activity books - Encourage your child to talk about what they are doing and model the use of mathematical vocabulary
+- Keep learning fun and engaging - Don't work for too long little and often works best - Keep learning practical and hands on fewer worksheets and activity books - Encourage your child to have fun with a pen or pencil.
+We value all mark making. - Encourage your child to talk about what they are doing